 So, how’s my summer going in the village?
 You get a little idea above but let me dive in.
 Summer began somewhere towards the end of March, quickly escalated in April and has been in its full glory since the start of May.
 Full glory, as in, upward of 40 degrees at the peak summer hours with very less humidity.

 Just like the trajectory of summer, my quest to beat the heat began in March.
 I borrowed a small table fan from my landlords.
 It became ineffective pretty quickly, in a matter of days.
 Then began the search for an air cooler.
 A few days and a couple of shops later, after hearing coolers being described with terms such as “Bhopali body”, I found one-small and cute, and brought it home.
-I must say it quickly became the star of my household.
+It quickly became the star of my household.
 All activities started revolving around it.
 I missed it terribly whenever I had to go to the kitchen.
 All its needs, mainly bucket full of water at regular intervals, were promptly met.
 This status quo remains to this day.
 Its star status can be gauged from the fact that my grandma and bua(father’s sister) who came visiting for a few days in April, called it the God of my little household.
 My bua eloquently put it in words, “ We pray to it to always be merciful (Please don’t stop working, we could die!), we offer it prasad at regular intervals (lugging bucket full of water multiple times a day to and fro from the tank till the room, no problem!) and we take care of it as we would a sacred object (making sure nothing’s blocking the water supply to the khas – the air cooling pads)”.